The Basics

 • HOLE/RAISER TOOL - A simple tool that allows you to dig a hole (for tunnels) or raise the terrain (for bridges).

 • ERASER - Unlike the standard in-game “Bulldozer” tool, the NAM’s Eraser allows minimal destruction!
-Erase one tile at a time.
+Erase one tile, and only one, at a time.

 • TRANSIT-ENABLED LOTS - A piece that accepts more than one type of network.
 Example, a transit station, allowing sims to switch from riding a train to walking.